IrishLuck1/CyberSec/README.md

 ```
 **If successful you should see the following output displaying the sebp/elk:761 docker container...**
 ![alt text](https://github.com/IrishLuck1/CyberSec/blob/main/ScreenShots/ElkServerAutomation.png)

-TODO: Answer the following questions to fill in the blanks:

 Which file is the playbook?
 Where do you copy it?
 Which file do you update to make Ansible run the playbook on a specific machine?